ansys/pysystem-coupling/doc/source/users_guide/syc_solution.rst

 You can examine the results for the individual participants in the analysis by using their respective postprocessing applications.
 For details, see the relevant product documentation.

 For System Coupling-specific results, data can be written in EnSight format.
-This allows you to use Ansys EnSight or visualization, animation, and postprocessing.
+This allows you to use Ansys EnSight for visualization, animation, and postprocessing.
 PySystemCoupling also supports the writing of some convergence diagnostics in CSV format.

 Generating EnSight data
 ^^^^^^^^^^^^^^^^^^^^^^^